FIM-43 Redeye: Testing

 Limited production began in June 1963 as XM41 Redeye Block I. The missile was designated XMIM-43A and included the Mod 60 thermoelectrically cooled seeker.
 300 systems were then evaluated between September 1965 and May 1966.
 After the Block I missiles were expended during engineering and service tests, the Block II systems designated XM41E1 came next, the improved missile being designated XMIM-43B and included a Mod 60A gas-cooled infrared detector cell.
 Deliveries of the missiles began in April 1966 alongside the final Block I missiles.
 In February 1967, the first Block II missiles were issued to US Army units for familiarization.
 A total of 1,743 XFIM-43B missiles were built for engineering tests and troop training.

 The final Redeye Block III configuration, designated as the M41 Block III was a major redesign of the Redeye.
 The FIM-43C missiles retained the gas-cooled seeker from the Block II missile, but incorporated new components and electronics, including the new and improved M115 rocket motor, and M222 warhead.
 The new M171 launcher was fitted with a folding optical sight.
 The new missile could turn at up to 3g.
-The missile achieved a kill probability against F9F Panthers travelling at 430 kn at an altitude of 100 m of 51%.
+The missile achieved a kill probability against F9F Panthers traveling at 430 kn at an altitude of 100 m of 51%.
 From this it was calculated that the kill probability versus a Mikoyan-Gurevich MiG-21 at similar altitude would be 40.3%, and 53% against helicopters (specifically the Mil Mi-6 and US H-13 and H-21).
 Kill probability against larger propeller driven aircraft like the Antonov An-12 was estimated at 43%.
 Production of the Block III systems began in May 1967, with the first deliveries to the US Army and US Marine Corps starting in March 1968, but it was only cleared up for service in extreme climates in October 1968.
 On 18 December 1968, the M41 Block III was formally standardized as the FIM-43C, roughly six years behind schedule.